 Bio-individuality.
 We are all unique!
 We can see our uniqueness in the clothes we wear, the careers we pursue and the activities we enjoy.
 Discovering our bio-individuality takes time and constant effort.
 It can also change over time.
 It requires us to look inwards and listen to our body’s wants and needs.

 Primary Foods.
 Primary foods are all the aspects of our life that nourish us.
 Our relationships, career, spirituality, physical exercise, finances, home environment and many more.
 All these aspects affect how we look, feel and our general outlook on life.

 What we eat impacts us on every level, but being healthy isn't only about the foods we eat.
 Being healthy is about finding balance in all areas of our life.

-It’s about understanding on a deep level what works best for you and why.
+Through my coaching programs you’ll understand on a deep level what works best for you and why.
 I will guide and motivate you to find a diet and lifestyle habits that work for you.
-Learn more about my health programs.
+Learn more about my health coaching programs.